neurodebian/neurodebian/sphinx/vm.rst

   Only modify lines that refer to ``geomirror`` (all of them), but do **not** modify entries for ``security.debian.org``.

-I cannot hear sounds played in the virtual machine.
+I cannot hear sounds played in the virtual machine
   By default the sound is muted.
 To enable playback launch the mixer applet by clicking on the mixer icon in the task bar.
 Unmute the master volume control.
   Now click on the "Volume control" to load the channel mixer dialog.
 Unmute